-How to Switch Out Wall and Hand-Held Shower Heads
+How to Switch out Wall and Hand-Held Shower Heads

 I was never quite sure whether I liked handheld shower heads or not.
-It always annoyed me that they move around in their holder, or that you had to pick them up and unwind the hose in order to use them.
-But it wasn't until I got really frustrated with the one in my current granny-house that I began to wonder seriously what good they are.
+It always annoyed me that they moved around in their holder, or that you had to pick them up and unwind the hose in order to use them.
+But it wasn't until I got really frustrated with the one in my current granny-house that I began to wonder seriously what good they were.
 This article is about the benefits of handheld and fixed showerheads, and how to switch one out for the other.

 From Wall Mount to Hand-Held Shower Head

 Normally I would never consider switching from a wall mount "fixed" shower head to a hand held one, but for new parents or pet owners the switch can be helpful.
 Hand held shower heads can be used for a variety of tasks, including: